2002 Gujarat violence: Godhra train burning

 On the morning of 27 February 2002, the Sabarmati Express, returning from Ayodhya to Ahmedabad, stopped near the Godhra railway station.
 The passengers were Hindu pilgrims, returning from Ayodhya.
 An argument erupted between the train passengers and the vendors on the railway platform.
 The argument became violent and, under uncertain circumstances, four coaches of the train caught fire with many people trapped inside.
 In the resulting conflagration, 59 people, including women and children, burned to death.

 The government of Gujarat set up Gujarat High Court judge K. G. Shah as a one-man commission to look into the incident, but following outrage among families of victims and in the media over Shah's alleged closeness to Modi, retired Supreme Court judge G.T.
 Nanavati was added as chairman of the now two-person commission.

 In 2003, The Concerned Citizens Tribunal (CCT) (Note: The Concerned Citizen's Tribunal (CCT) was an eight-member committee headed by V. R. Krishna Iyer, retired Judge of Supreme Court, with P. B. Sawant, Hosbet Suresh, K. G. Kannabiran, Aruna Roy, K. S. Subramanian, Ghanshyam Shah and Tanika Sarkar making up the rest.
 It was appointed by Citizens for Peace and Justice (CPJ), a group formed by some social activists from Mumbai and Ahmedabad.
 It released its first reports in 2003.
 CPJ members included Alyque Padamsee, Anil Dharkar, Cyrus Guzder, Ghulam Mohammed, I.M.
 Kadri, Javed Akhtar, Nandan Maluste, Titoo Ahluwalia, Vijay Tendulkar, Teesta Setalvad, Javed Anand; Indubhai Jani, Uves Sareshwala, Batuk Vora, Fr.
 Cedric Prakash, Najmal Almelkar.) concluded that the fire had been an accident.
 Several other independent commentators have also concluded that the fire itself was almost certainly an accident, saying that the initial cause of the conflagration has never been conclusively determined.
-Historian Ainslie Thomas Embree stated that the official story of the attack on the train (that it was organized and carried out by people under orders from Pakistan) was entirely baseless.
+Historian Ainslie Thomas Embree stated that the official story of the attack on the train (that it was organised and carried out by people under orders from Pakistan) was entirely baseless.